 * Best Personal Finance Blogs – Unique Offerings

 The money Saved is Money Earned blog is one of the more unique blogs I've found.
 What makes it unique is that the blog has two owners and authors, Tawnya and Sebastian.
 Partnerships are not that unique.
-This one, however, is very unique due to the differing backgrounds of the partners.
+This one, however, is unique due to the differing backgrounds of the partners.

 Sebastian is an immigrant from India.
 He came to America when he was 22 years old with little money and little family in the Portland, OR area where he landed.
 Sebastian worked two jobs while putting himself through college.
 He worked his way up the ladder at the City of Portland.
 He ended up working as a senior financial analyst for the city.